Which Famous Food Was Invented in Your State?

 Maine — Potato candy

 Maine was (and, depending who you ask, still is) the top potato producer of the nation.
 What to do with all those extra spuds?
 Make candy, of course!
 With mashed potato and coconut in the center and a dark chocolate topper, potato candy has been a Maine delicacy since the late 19th century.
-Like weird sweets like this?
-Check out the 16 ice pops with unbelievable flavors.

 Massachusetts — Boston baked beans